-Nowadays, it is accepted the choice of interpretation depends on the underlying mechanisms that dictate the fluctuations of the physical system under investigation \cite{vanKampen1981,Sokolov2010}.
-However, methods that can assign an interpretation of Langevin equation to experimental physical systems are still missing.
-Given the broad interest in diffusion in complex heterogeneous media, this problem and its implications need careful consideration.
-In particular, tools to infer the interpretation parameter from physical observables can help guide experimentalists and theoreticians in the use of Langevin equation.
+Nowadays, it is accepted that the choice of interpretation depends on the underlying mechanisms that dictate the fluctuations of the physical system \cite{vanKampen1981,Sokolov2010}.
+However, methods that assign an interpretation of Langevin equation to experimental physical systems are still missing.
+Given the broad interest in diffusion in heterogeneous media, this problem and its implications need careful consideration.
+Particularly, tools to infer the interpretation parameter from physical observables can help guide experimentalists and theoreticians in the use of Langevin equation.

 In this letter, we study the diffusion of particles in a heterogeneous environment that mirrors a two-phase system, namely, having different diffusion coefficients on each side of an interface.
 We consider the interpretation as a parameter, focusing on the It\^o, Stratonovich, and HK interpretations.
-The simple situation considered in this work elucidates significant variations between solutions associated with different interpretations and leads to distinctive experimental predictions.
+The simple situation considered here elucidates significant variations between solutions associated with different interpretations and leads to distinctive experimental predictions.
 We observe that typical characterizations, such as the mean, the mean square displacement (MSD), and the displacement probability density function (PDF) for different interpretations have different forms.
-Our results provide a tool to infer the interpretation parameter in experimental physical systems from the measured density of particles at both sides of an interface.
+Our results provide a tool to infer the interpretation parameter in experimental settings from the measured density of particles at both sides of an interface.